-An ever increasingly popular term in the fitness and nutrition industry, you may have heard the word “ketosis” thrown around occasionally whilst preforming your own research into weight loss and general diet management.
+An ever increasingly popular term in the fitness and nutrition industry, you may have heard the word “ketosis” thrown around occasionally.
+Especially whilst preforming your own research into weight loss and general diet management.
 But what does it actually mean?

-Ketosis is a state the body enters naturally when it has been forced via dietary changes (low carb/high fat) or total lack of food intake (fasting) in order to utilise fat for energy.
-Ketosis is appropriately named to reference the ketones in your body which are used as fuel during periods of glucose deprivation.
+Ketosis is a state that the body enters naturally when it has been forced via dietary changes or total lack of food intake to utilise fat for energy.
+Ketosis is appropriately named, Referencing the ketones in your body which are used as fuel during periods of glucose deprivation.

-In this state, stored and ingested fat will be sent to the liver to be broken down into ketones and subsequently burned as fuel.
+In this state, stored and ingested fat will be sent to the liver to be broken down into ketones.
+These ketones will then subsequently be used as fuel.
 Insulin levels also drop to prevent excess fat storage – at this stage your body is prioritising the useage of fat as fuel rather than the glucose from carbohydrates.

 How Can I Tell If I’m In Ketosis?

 Are you struggling to lose weight despite extended periods of creating the conditions to trigger ketosis?
 You may not actually be in ketosis, the easiest way to tell is through the use of ketone strips.
 These handy strips can be purchased online at fairly cheap prices and are capable of detecting the necessary proteins in your urine to indicate whether ketosis is taking place in your body or not.